nyafologus/frontend-nanodegree-feedreader/README.md

 ## What did I learn?

-I leared how to use Jasmine to write a number of tests against a pre-existing application.
+I learned how to use Jasmine to write a number of tests against a pre-existing application.
 These test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## How does this help my career?